About my work

-After having learnt how to watch the light with my first mentor at the University of le Havre, I stayed a long time with no camera.
+After having learnt how to watch the light with my first mentor at the University of Le Havre, Normandy, France in 1994, I stayed a long time with no camera.

-From now, I focus on testimony and landscape.
+Now, I am on my way to focus on testimonies, landscapes and daily life.
 My love for B&W photos is noticeable but I have begun to be interested in colors.
+Indeed it is time to step out of my comfort zone to explore new things.

-Nominated to the Fine Art Photography Awards (FAPA) 5th edition 2018-2019, Amateur Category, Landscapes
+Nominated to the Fine Art Photography Awards (FAPA) 2018-2019, Landscapes Amateur Category

 "Mobile" International Exhibition from PH21 Gallery, Budapest 2018, Hungary